Let's say you're looking for an article on a specific topic. Let's say.... zombies. What should you do?

 There are two options!

 1) Use SouthernSearch.
 This is the best option if you're not entirely sure what you're going to find or where to find it.
+Always make sure to log in first so the information in your results will be personalized.
 After searching, choose "Articles" as your Resource Type on the left-hand side.
 Each result will tell you that it's an article, whether it's peer-reviewed, how to get it, and in the top right-hand corner how to cite it.

 2) Use the databases.
 This is the best option if you want to be very specific about where you search and what you search for.
 If you know the name of the database you want to use, you can find it alphabetically.
 If you know the subject area of your research, you can choose that subject from the drop-down menu and only see databases with articles on that subject.